-A realistic estimate is in the order of 7 to 12 months.
+A realistic estimate is somewhere between 7 to 11 months.
 Or thereabouts.

-Allowing around 9-12 months for the whole project is a reasonable length of time.
+Allowing around 9-12 months for the whole project is reasonable.
 Note this is total elapsed time, not full time effort!

-The mean time to implement ISO 9001 was 8 months, according to an Australian survey, although that was for the 2008 version, not the current one (2015).
+The mean time to implement ISO 9001 was 8 months, according to an Australian survey, although that was for the 2008 version rather than the current one (2015).
 Even then, any mean figure has those below and above it.
 So it may take you more or less time.